intere/generator-json-models/README.md

-generator-objective-c
+generator-json-models
 =====================
-Objective-C Class creator (via JSON).
-Essentially it takes JSON and a Class Name, and generates .h and .m files that will have properties and serialization/deserialization methods implemented.
+Multi-Language (currently Objective-C and Ruby, but more languages to come) JSON Model Class Creator.

-This is currently a *very* rudimentary tool.
-It does not dive any deeper than top level (primitive) attributes.
+For Objective-C: Essentially it takes JSON and a Class Name, and generates .h and .m files that will have properties and serialization/deserialization methods implemented.

 ##Background
 I was / am in the process of building a full stack application that has an Objective-C